 The reconstructive surgeon then sewed in 4 surgical drains.
 These drains consist of a small plastic reservoir bulb connected to about 4 feet of flexible drainage tubing.
 So I had 4 drains hanging out of my chest that were about 3 feet long each.
 Their purpose was to remove fluid from the surgical wound through mild suction.
 Opinions on how long the drains should stay in vary from doctor to doctor.

-DRAIN CARE: Several times a day the fluid in the drains has to be stripped, measured and recorded until I hit a certain number required for them to be removed.
+Several times a day the fluid in the drains has to be stripped, measured and recorded until I hit a certain number required for them to be removed.
 At first it was uncomfortable when Matt stripped my drains but thankfully that only lasted a few days.
 The hospital will likely give you a drain log to use to record your fluid.
-If not, you can find one here.
+If not, I’ve created two versions you can download and print HERE.

 I am wearing an Amoena Post-Surgical Bra with Drain Management.
+However, since my surgery, Third Love has also come out with a surgical bra so now there’s another option too!
 Some hospitals will provide you with a surgical bra and some hospitals ask you to bring your own.
 Check with your doctor and hospital ahead of time!

 This was the most fascinating process EVER.
 First, the doctor has to locate the expander port by using a crazy magnetic device.
 Once he finds it he draws a dramatically large (in my opinion) “X” over it to mark the spot.
 Then he literally pokes my skin with an insanely thick needle (that I couldn’t feel at all) which is attached to a ginormous syringe and injects 60 ccs of saline into each side.